 Fire extinguishers can be an important tool in preventing a small fire from growing larger.
 However, they should not be used to combat large or rapidly spreading fires.
 The most important thing to do during a fire situation is to get yourself to safety and call the proper authorities to combat the fire.
 A building and the property inside are not worth putting yourself or anyone at risk trying to put a fire out with a fire extinguisher.
 It is important to understand the classes of fires and what fire extinguisher is used for each.

 Classes of Fires and Extinguishers Used for Each

 Class A: A fire extinguisher labeled with the letter “A” is for use on Class A fires.
 Class A fires are fires that involve ordinary combustible materials such as cloth, wood, paper, rubber, and many plastics.

 Class B: A fire extinguisher labeled with the letter “B” is for use on Class B fires.
 Class B fires are fires that involve flammable and combustible liquids such as gasoline, alcohol, diesel oil, oil-based paints, lacquers, etc., and flammable gases.

-Class C: A fire extinguisher labeled with letter “C” is for use on Class C fires.
+Class C: A fire extinguisher labeled with the letter “C” is for use on Class C fires.
 Class C fires are fires that involve energized electrical equipment.

 Class D: A fire extinguisher labeled with the letter “D” is for use on Class D fires.
 Class D fires are fires that involve combustible metals such as magnesium, titanium, and sodium.

-Class K: A fire extinguisher labeled with letter “K” is for use on Class K fires.
+Class K: A fire extinguisher labeled with the letter “K” is for use on Class K fires.
 Class K fires are fires that involve vegetable oils, animal oils, or fats in cooking appliances.
 This is for commercial kitchens, including those found in restaurants, cafeterias, and caterers.